-I once went to a fair and saw a woman with the most amazing colorful and large felted handbag.
-I new I wanted to recreate that look right away, but it took be some time to think of how to make one similar to that large carryall bag.
+Large carryall bags are the best when taking trips or just visiting friends.
+Even better are handmade bags!
+When I saw a woman with the most amazing colorful and large felted handbag at the fair recently, I new I wanted to recreate that look right away.
+It took be some time to think of how to make one similar to that large carryall bag.

 I am so glad I waited because I just love hoe it finally came out.
 And it really is so easy to make this crochet felted handbag.

 Felted wool crafts are lots of fun.
 I had gotten myself this needle felting kit and was happy to finally really be able to use it.

 There are so many different colors, so you can decide to totally change the colors for your felted bag.